Ampakines supplement image

 Benefits by Use Case

-Certain ampakines like farampator (500 mg) have shown to unequivocally improve short-term memory in healthy elderly volunteers.
-However, the same dose appeared to impair episodic memory in one study.
+Farampator (500mg) unequivocally improved short-term memory in healthy elderly volunteers.
+However, it appeared to impair episodic memory in the same subjects.

 Where to Buy Ampakines